Rayin-saber/yinrui.github.io/_pages/about.md

 (Exchange in South China University of Technology, 2011)

 <font size="5"><b>Recent News</b></font>
-- [June-2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" has been accepted by Briefings in Bioinformatics.
+- [June-2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" was accepted by Briefings in Bioinformatics.
+- [May-2022] I was appointed as guest editor for Research Topic: Computational Methods to Analyze RNA Data for Human Diseases in the journal of Frontiers In Genetics.
+- [April-2022] Invited talk at Auburn University
+- [April-2022] Invited talk at the University of Florida
+- [April-2022] Invited talk at Emory University.
+- [March-2022] Invited talk at the University of California Irvine.
+- [March-2022] New preprint "ViPal: A Framework for Virulence Prediction of Influenza Viruses with Prior Viral Knowledge Using Genomic Sequences" is released.
+- [March-2022] Invited talk at the University of Massachusetts.
+- [March-2022] Our paper "Mendelian Randomization Analysis Suggests No Associations of Herpes Simplex Virus Infections With Multiple Sclerosis" was publised at Frontiers in Neuroscience.
+- [Feb-2022] Invited talk at Boston University.